-Lisa was selected on the basis of her excellence in teaching, her strong contributions to world languages, her letters of recommendation, and an interview.
+Claudia was selected on the basis of her excellence in teaching, her strong contributions to world languages, her letters of recommendation, and an interview.
 She will now advance to the national competition sponsored by the American Council on the Teaching of Foreign Language (ACTFL).
-During the ACTFL convention in Washington, DC this November, she and four other regional teachers will vie for the title of ACTFL National Language Teacher of the Year.
-The teacher selected in November will serve as the national spokesperson for language learning in 2020.
+During the virtual ACTFL convention this November, she and four other regional teachers will vie for the title of ACTFL National Language Teacher of the Year.
+The teacher selected in November will serve as the national spokesperson for language learning in 2023.

 Claudia states, “Languages are the vehicle that will allow our young people to discover the richness of others cultures while learning more about themselves.
 Our language classes are the perfect space to create the mirrors, windows, and sliding glass doors where students can see themselves and others in our classes.”